Thomas-Quig/llss/README.md

 # llss
-LLSS, or 'Link Layer Stable Switcher' is a networking service for linux-enabled devices designed for stability and security.
-It is designed to maintain connection and security between devices during the process of link layer switches.
-Additionally, LLSS has builtin address randomization at the packet level.This can work at both the link layer, and the IP layer (Both MAC and IP addresses can be shuffled).
-While it may functionally work in a wired environment.
-It is designed to operate best in a wireless environment with the losses and issues that come with it.
-At the moment, this project is **optimized to work in an ad-hoc environment**
+LLSS, or 'Link Layer Stable Switcher' is a networking tool for linux-enabled devices designed for stability and security. llss is a MTD (Moving Target Defense) that utilizes Hardware Address (MAC) randomization to provide a moving target.
+This greatly increases the difficulty of sniffing, and ARP cache poisoning.
+At the moment, this project is **optimized to work in an ad-hoc, wireless environment**

 ### Examples
 **You are in a compromised area with people trying to intercept all traffic**